 Three Lions has been the go-to England chant since that moment back in 1996.

 Two years later, it was re-recorded for the World Cup, with a few updated lyrics.

-The less said about the 2010 version, featuring Robbie Williams, Russell Brand and an opera singer, the better.
+The less said about the 2010 version - featuring Robbie Williams, Russell Brand and an opera singer - the better.

-"Three Lions killed off the football anthem quite conclusively.
+"Three Lions killed off the football anthem quite conclusively," Baddiel told the BBC in 2016.

-"There were a few attempts after 1996 but no-one managed it," he told the BBC in 2016.
+"There were a few attempts after 1996 but no-one managed it," he said.

 "And that's because it is the best football anthem of all time."